RealUnrealGameDev/Perfectly-Optimized/README.md

 - Vulkan-based rendering
 - High-end UE5 rendering features disabled by default
 - Optimized for high and stable frame rates on low-spec systems
-- Clean, lightweight template for performance-first UE5 projects
+- Clean, lightweight template for performance

 ---